NotYourRootUser/NotYourRootUser/README.md

 ---

-## What I'm Focused On

-- secure cloud architecture
-- AWS and infrastructure fundamentals
-- backend development with Node.js and PHP
-- Terraform and infrastructure practice
-- full-stack builds with documented proof-of-work
+## Where This Is Going

+I’m aiming toward work where **architecture, security, and implementation** all meet in the same system.

-- long-term path toward Cloud & AI Security Architect
+Long term: Cloud & AI Security
+Right now: building the foundations properly

 ---